The audience lapped it up, as the “tropical” country star paraded his sun-kissed playlist. And talented opener Kacey Musgraves is going places.

 Since there’s no official category for “tropical” country music, Kenny Chesney should perhaps file the papers and register his entitlement to the genre.

-It’s no secret that since the late 1990s, the Virgin Island have served as a second home to the Knoxville native and four-time CMA Entertainer of the Year, and he made a point of emphasizing it for the first portion of his close-to-capacity concert at the Molson Amphitheatre Thursday night.
+It’s no secret that since the late 1990s, the Virgin Islands have served as a second home to the Knoxville native and four-time CMA Entertainer of the Year, and he made a point of emphasizing it for the first portion of his close-to-capacity concert at the Molson Amphitheatre Thursday night.

 A tanned and muscular Chesney, who has obviously torn a page from the Jimmy Buffett lifestyle credo of boats, beaches, bars, bikinis and business, set a torrid pace of escapism as soon as he set foot on stage, kicking off the two-hour party with “Feel Like a Rock Star” from 2012’s Welcome To The Fishbowl and performing “Reality,” “Beer in Mexico,” “Pirate Flag” and “Summertime” in rapid succession, as images of the good life — sand, sea and sexy, pneumatically enhanced women — were projected on four screens behind, above and beside him.